 Board and Executive Management

 Alpha is governed by a Board of Directors made up of a diverse group of highly qualified individuals with different backgrounds and experiences.
 We are pleased to have diversity within Alpha’s Board of Directors and among the senior management of the company.

 Incentive-based executive bonus compensation is directly tied to the company’s positive safety and environmental performance.

-The company is executing on its strategic shift away from thermal coal and toward a focus on the critical steel-making resource of metallurgical coal.
-Our last remaining thermal coal mine, Slabcamp, is on track to close in 2023.
+The company has completed its strategic shift away from thermal coal and toward a focus on the critical steel-making resource of metallurgical coal.
+Our last remaining thermal coal mine, Slabcamp, closed in 2023.
 Global climate change initiatives and public perceptions have resulted in decreased coal-fired power plant capacity and utilization.
 Additionally, certain banks and other financing sources have taken actions to limit available financing for coal-fueled power plants or companies involved in the extraction of thermal coal.
 Alpha is a leading pure-play metallurgical coal producer.

 We employ a disciplined and rigorous capital allocation strategy that seeks to responsibly manage the assets of the organization for the long-term safety, health and benefit of the company, its employees, and its shareholders.